minyk/Pathfinder-ACG-FAQ-KO/wor/wor-rulesquestions.md

 Resolution: On page 25 of the rulebook, under Check to Defeat, change 'If the check is listed as “None,” the bane cannot be defeated' to 'If the check is listed as “None” or “See Below,” the requirements to defeat the bane may be stated in the bane’s power.
 If the check is listed as “None” and the power does not state the requirements to defeat the bane, the bane cannot be defeated.'
 Note: This resolution was incorporated into PDF Edition 1.0 of the rulebook.

 posted May 27, 2015 | back to top

+## When a bane has a power that triggers when "you" do something, does "you" mean just the person encountering the bane, or anybody doing that thing?

+It applies to anybody who does that thing.

+Resolution: On page 25 of the rulebook, under Banes, add the following to the end of the Powers section: "If a bane says an effect happens if or when you do a particular thing, it applies to any character who does that thing.
+If it limits the things you can do, that limit applies to any character who wants to do those things."

+posted Mon, Jul 27, 2015 | back to top